SamratDe/Hexaland-api/README.md

 input should be JSON data of type:

 ```
-To coonect grids ax and bx
+To connect grids ax and bx

 {
 	"nameOne": "ax",